Updated NICE guidance recommends more targeting of antibiotics to those at the highest risk of suspected sepsis | National Institute for Health and Clinical Excellence (NICE)

 NICE recommends better targeting of antibiotics for suspected sepsis to ensure the right people receive treatment

-NICE has today (Wednesday, 31 January) recommended better targeting of antibiotics for suspected sepsis to ensure the right people receive treatment as soon as possible but the medicines are not overused, which can lead to antibiotic resistance.
+NICE has this week (Wednesday, 31 January) recommended better targeting of antibiotics for suspected sepsis to ensure the right people receive treatment as soon as possible but the medicines are not overused, which can lead to antibiotic resistance.

 National Early Warning Score (NEWS2) is the NHS England endorsed system to identify acutely ill patients, including those with sepsis.